lnsp/bloggy-blueprint/posts/first-post.md

 ---
 ## Hello World from Open Source Land!

-It is wonderful in here :)
+It is wonderful in here!